raquelcolares/Data-Science_Unimed-BH_DIO/README.md

 This repository shows my projects during the Data Science bootcamp by Digital Innovation One (DIO) in partnership with Unimed BH.

-The following topics were covered in this immersion:
+The following topics were covered:

 * Onboarding
 * Python for Data Science